ulvij/ImageTaker/Readme.md

 private var imageInstance = ImageTaker
         .getInstance(this)                           // setting context of current state .setActivity(this)                           // setting activity
-        .setOperationListener(                       // setting result listener to library and receive result according to state object : ImageOperationStatusListener {
+	.enableCrop()                   	     // making enable the crop feature, which is disabled by default .setOperationListener(                       // setting result listener to library and receive result according to state object : ImageOperationStatusListener {
                 override fun onOperationSuccess(image: Bitmap) {